-Second Incremental Agreement - On January 24, 2020, we entered into a second incremental agreement (the "Second Incremental Agreement") to further amend the First Lien Credit Agreement.
-The Second Incremental Agreement refinanced the First Replacement Term loan under the First Incremental Agreement with a replacement \$460.0 million senior secured term loan credit facility (the "Second Replacement Term Loan") with an applicable margin of 2.75% for Eurodollar loans and 1.75% for base rate loans, and made certain other corresponding technical changes and updates to the previously amended First Lien Credit Agreement.
-The interest rate on the Second Replacement Term Loan was 2.86% as of April 3, 2021.
+Second Incremental Agreement - On January 24, 2020, we entered into a second incremental agreement (the "Second Incremental Agreement") which amended a previous incremental agreement (the "First Incremental Agreement").
+The Second Incremental Agreement refinanced a previous replacement term loan under the First Incremental Agreement with a replacement \$460.0 million senior secured term loan credit facility (the "Second Replacement Term Loan") with an applicable margin of 2.75% for Eurodollar loans and 1.75% for base rate loans, and made certain other corresponding technical changes and updates to the previously amended First Lien Credit Agreement.
+The interest rate on the Second Replacement Term Loan was 2.84% as of July 3, 2021.
 The Second Replacement Term Loan matures on October 22, 2025, which is the same maturity date as the prior term loans under the original First Lien Credit Agreement and First Incremental Agreement.

-Other than as described above, the Second Replacement Term Loan has the same terms as provided under the original First Lien Credit Agreement and the First Incremental Agreement.
+Other than as described above, the Second Replacement Term Loan has the same terms as provided under the original First Lien Credit Agreement and the First Incremental Agreement, including voluntary prepayment on borrowings without premium or penalty.
 Additionally, the parties to the Second Incremental Agreement continue to have the same obligations set forth in the original First Lien Credit Agreement and the First Incremental Agreement (collectively, the "First Lien Credit Agreement").

 Revolving Credit Facility - On March 19, 2020, we borrowed \$90.0 million under the revolving credit facility of our First Lien Credit Agreement (the "Revolving Credit Facility Loan"), the proceeds of which were to be used as reserve funding for working capital needs as a precautionary measure in light of the economic uncertainty surrounding the COVID-19 pandemic.
 On May 26, 2020, we repaid the Revolving Credit Facility Loan in full.
-As of April 3, 2021, we had \$96.5 million of borrowing capacity available under the revolving credit facility.